Cleanest and Greenest Village in Asia – Mawlynnong, India (In Pictures)

 But, this Indian village, declared cleanest in Asia in 2003 and 2005, will change the way foreigners generalize Indians.

-Success of the drive compelled the state government to promote the village as an eco-tourism destination.
+The success of the drive compelled the state government to promote the village as an eco-tourism destination.
 Now, tourists pour in to see what the cleanest village in Asia looks like.

 People can be seen sweeping streets and collecting each and every piece of garbage and fallen leaves to discard them into bamboo bins.